himoacs/solace_kdb_whitepaper/whitepaper.md

 PubSub+ can be deployed pretty much anywhere whether it be on-prem as a hardware appliance, software in a container, or on cloud as a managed service making it convenient for companies who are looking to migrate to cloud.

 Here are some core features of Solace PubSub+:
-- **Rich hierarchical dynamic topics/wildcard filtering** - PubSub+ topics are dynamic so you don't need to manually create them making them low maintenance.
+- **Rich hierarchical dynamic topics/wildcard filtering** - PubSub+ topics are dynamic, so you don't need to manually create them making them low maintenance.
 They are also hierarchical making them extremely powerful.
 Consumers can use wildcards to filter data on each of the levels in the topic.
 - **Open APIs and protocols** - avoid vendor lock-in by using open APIs and protocols such as JMS, AMQP, and MQTT among others.
 - **In-memory/persistent messaging** - Use in-memory (direct) messaging for high throughput usecases and persistent (guaranteed) messaging for critical messages such as order data.
-- **Event mesh** - distribute data dyanmically across regions and environments by linking different PubSub+ brokers to form an event mesh.
+- **Event mesh** - distribute data dynamically across regions and environments by linking different PubSub+ brokers to form an event mesh.
 - **Flexible deployments** - deploy as appliance, software or managed service based on your requirements.

 Recently, Kx open-sourced a [Solace interface to kdb+](https://code.kx.com/q/interfaces/solace/) as part of their Fusion Interfaces initiative.
 This interface or API makes it extremely easy to use PubSub+ event broker from within your q code/terminal.